More information on our UK animal welfare

 We recognise that Livestock Requirements and associated policy and procedure are only of value where compliance can be effectively and consistently demonstrated, irrespective of species, sector or geographical location, which is why we audit our supply chains.
 The global supply base is inspected by Integra Food Secure Ltd, an independent, ISO 17020 accredited, inspection body.
 Integra are a small, welfare-focused team working with Tesco to drive improvements through the supply chain.

 Typically, over 1000 inspections are conducted on behalf of Tesco annually and this is a pre-requisite of being an approved protein supplier.
-In 2017, Integra undertook 1191 welfare based audits and 42 feed mill audits on behalf of Tesco.
+In the last year Integra undertook over 1000welfare based audits and over 40 feed mill audits on behalf of Tesco.

 As a minimum all slaughter sites and poultry hatcheries are inspected annually.
 The majority of EU abattoirs are inspected on an unannounced basis and other parts of each supply chain are short-term announced.
 In this way we ensure compliance and good practice and also emerging trends or concerns can be identified and addressed quickly.

-Integra similarly works with the relevant Tesco Agriculture Manager to manage the process of ensuring that any challenges are addressed to prevent any re-occurrence within an individual supplier's supply base as a whole.
+Integra works with the relevant Tesco Agriculture Manager to ensure that any challenges identified during audits are addressed to steps are put in place to prevent re-occurrence.
 Challenges are reviewed on an ongoing basis and help inform our research and business agenda.
-Where expectations are not met, sites are stopped from supply.
+Where expectations are not met, we stop sourcing from that site.

 Chicken and turkey

 All of our poultry, including our Willow Farms poultry, are reared to recognised farm assurance standards.
 We work with our global supply base to gather welfare outcome measurement data that ensures the welfare of the poultry in our supply chain is upheld and indeed enhanced.
 We work with our farmers and suppliers to continually drive improvement across the supply chain.
-Our dedicated farmers, check every flock of birds at least twice a day, and their environment is constantly monitored to ensure their health, wellbeing and high animal welfare.
-Stocking densities are in line with British Red Tractor Standards and our dedicated Agricultural Manager for Poultry and Eggs represents the British Retail Consortium and Tesco on all issues relevant to these sectors on the Red Tractor Poultry Board.
+Our dedicated farmers check every flock of birds at least twice a day, and their environment is constantly monitored to ensure their health, wellbeing and high animal welfare.
+Stocking densities are in line with British Red Tractor Standards and our dedicated Agricultural Manager for Poultry and Eggs Tesco on all issues relevant to these sectors on the Red Tractor Poultry Board.

 Organic chickens are fed a certified organic diet and are a slower growing Hubbard breed, they are free to roam outside during daylight hours.
 Our Organic farms are certified by organic farm accreditation bodies, including Soil Association, Organic Farmers and Growers or Organic Food Federation.